-Anglian Water commissioned us to prepare a masterplan for the relocation of the Cambridge Waste Water Treatment Plant to a site adjacent to the A14 in North Cambridge.
-The plant will occupy a 22 hectare site set within a 90 hectare newly planted landscape of trees, hedgerows and re-wilded fields.
+Anglian Water commissioned us to prepare a masterplan for the relocation of the Cambridge Waste Water Treatment Plant to a green field site adjacent to the A14 in North Cambridge.
+The plant will occupy a 22 hectare site set within a 90 hectare newly planted sculptural landscape of trees, hedgerows and re-wilded fields.
 The landscape will provide enhanced recreational opportunities and new connections, whilst also shielding all but the tallest structures from sensitive views.

-A fly-through by icreate for Anglian Water can be viewed here – Cambridge Waste Water Treatment Plant
+A fly-through by iCreate for Anglian Water can be viewed here – Cambridge Waste Water Treatment Plant

 An undulating landscape of radial and linear ridges create diverse habitats and promotes bio-diversity